 Each taxi driver is startled when we hand back extra bills and I might as well be giving them a phone number for pizza delivery.

 “People on the internet forums always tip,” she insists.

 I can’t help but feel dirty, like a tourist flaunting my non-existent wealth.
-I feel so uneasy that I ask the hotel receptionist about it.
+I ask the hotel receptionist about tipping etiquette.

 “Don’t tip taxi drivers,” he shakes his head and smiles.
 “You only tip for service, like at restaurants.”